yasoob/intermediatePython/targeting_python_2_3.rst

     import foo as foo

-I know it’s function is the same as above listed code but it is vital for making your script compatible with Python 2 and 3.
+I know its function is the same as the above listed code but it is vital for making your script compatible with Python 2 and 3.
 Now examine the code below :